A Kinder, Gentler IRS

 Replacement IRS Letter

 If you've lost your Letter of Determination (tax exemption) or need a new one, download and print Form 4506a and fax it to 855-204-6184.
 (You may also email it to email@example.com.)
-It may take them 6-12 weeks to respond.
+It may take them 6 months to respond, unfortunately.

 If you've changed your corporate name through an amendment of your Articles of Incorporation and would like to receive an updated Letter of Determination under your new corporate name, you need to request an "Affirmation Letter."
 More info is available here and here.